The Faith Walk

 From the Book of John Chapter 1, Verses 1-3… In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him, and without him was not any thing made that was made.

 What do we believe?
 How do we walk?

-The lesson is clear if you are a follower of the Lord then learn as much as you can about the kingdom of God.
-Study the word of God and use the principles you learn in your daily life.
-The Word of God is quick, and powerful, and sharper that any two-edged sword.
-Walk by faith not by sight.
+Dear Reader… The lesson is clear from the Parable of the Bad Steward, if you are a follower of the Lord, then learn as much as you can about the kingdom of God.
+Study the Word of God and use the principles you learn in the Scriptures in your daily life.
+Remember… There are thirty-nine books in the Old Testament (the Old Witness) and twenty-seven books in the New Testament (the New Witness).
+Arm yourself.
+The bible contains words of strength from Moses, Isaiah, King David, Peter, Paul, John, and the Lord Jesus… the CHRIST.
+The Word of God is quick and powerful and sharper than any two-edged sword.
+Walk by faith, not by sight.
 Walk by faith in the Word of the living God.
 If you believe, then act like a believer.
-Do not be afraid!
+Don’t be afraid!
 Every day give voice to the Word of God.
 Pray continuously and believe.

 Faith For Tomorrow

 William J. Seymore (An Example of a Committed Faith Walk)

 In 1906 William J. Seymore was 35 years old when he accepted an invitation to preach to a small mostly African American congregation in Los Angeles.
 He ended up his stay in Los Angeles preaching from the front porch of a small house located at 214 North Bonnie Brae Avenue.
 The Holy Spirit fell over Pastor Seymore’s ministry and soon there were so many worshippers, including large numbers of whites, that they filled the block.